 These are some of the most common work accidents that can befall teachers and their resulting injuries:

-- Slip and falls – these frequent accidents can happen both indoors from spills or slippery surfaces, and outdoors from snow and ice, or uneven sidewalks.
+- Slip and falls – These frequent accidents can happen both indoors from spills or slippery surfaces, and outdoors from snow and ice, or uneven sidewalks.
 Injuries from a slip and fall can be as minor as a sprained ankle or as serious as a head injury.

-- Trips – obstacles within the school from classroom furniture to children’s legs can cause a teacher to trip and break or fracture a bone, or sprain or strain a ligament or tendon.
+- Trips – Obstacles within the school from classroom furniture to children’s legs can cause a teacher to trip and break or fracture a bone, or sprain or strain a ligament or tendon.

-- Physical assault – while the National Center for Education Statistics reports that 9.2 percent of teachers have been threatened with violence, and 5.4 percent have actually been physically attacked, the numbers are certainly much higher.
+- Physical assault – While the National Center for Education Statistics reports that 9.2 percent of teachers have been threatened with violence, and 5.4 percent have actually been physically attacked, the numbers are certainly much higher.
 This is because so many incidents of assault go unreported.
 Teachers who are physically assaulted in schools by students or parents can suffer serious injuries, as well as emotional trauma such as post-traumatic stress disorder (PTSD).

-- Stress – many teachers work long hours at low pay in underfunded school districts.
+- Stress – Many teachers work long hours at low pay in underfunded school districts.
 Some must worry every day about their safety, in addition to the wellbeing of their charges.
 These conditions can lead to anxiety and depression.

-- Computer use – teachers who sit at desks using computers for much of the day are at risk for repetitive motion disorders such as carpal tunnel syndrome.
+- Computer use – Teachers who sit at desks using computers for much of the day are at risk for repetitive motion disorders such as carpal tunnel syndrome.
 Left untreated, repetitive motion disorders can result in limited use of the affected muscles of the hand or wrist.

-Teachers can also develop occupational illnesses from working in an old building that contains materials made with asbestos, or from exposure to chemicals used for cleaning and sanitizing.
+As a Philadelphia workers’ compensation attorney can further explain, teachers can also develop occupational illnesses from working in an old building that contains materials made with asbestos, or from exposure to chemicals used for cleaning and sanitizing.
 An occupational illness is a medical condition that develops over time from constant exposure to toxic substances.

 If You Are Injured on the Job